danielstern/d3.presentation/README.md

 ### Contents

 - Introduction to D3
-  - History
-  - Mike Bostock & the New York Times
+  - History, Mike Bostock & the New York Times
-  - The web's biggest open source library
+  - The web's biggest open source library?

 - Using D3
   - Selections and Data Joins